WulfNovak/Bayesian-Burrito-Analysis/README.md

 # Bayesian-Burrito-Analysis
 Used both the MCMC algorithm and Block Gibbs to assess the effects of hunger and cost on overall burrito rating.

+The rmd file shows the code used for the analysis.
 The html file gives a slideshow featuring the following:
 * Research Question
 * Data Processing